-But with this Not many or None have ever attempted Backpack Hiking Long Distant.
-So I've grown up tent camping and some day hiking and lots of fishing and hunting, and for some reason, now that I am in my 50s, backpacking suddenly seems very appealing.
+But with this being said, not many or None have ever attempted Backpacking, or Long Distant Hiking.
+Now that I am in my 50s, for some reason, backpacking suddenly seems very appealing.
 A new frontier for me...especially as a female.
 The whole concept has been a huge help with gaining confidence.
 Confidence in choosing equipment, and in what I can accomplish.

 Footing the Path of God.
 It's hard to explain the almost-instant connection I found on the trail itself, the newfound freedom I came to embrace of this love of the trail and the act of Backpack Hiking.
 I think sometimes people start out focused on something differ than what its ends up to be.
 The " just doing the Trial" the "How fast can I do the miles and get to the end" or the "How much lbs. will I shed."
 Soon was different for me.
 My quest to me became to explore its rugged beauty.
 For me, I soon learned it's so much more!

-It's amazing how many people will tell a 53yr old woman face to face that it's too dangerous and there's no way I can start backpacking this "late" in life.
+It's amazing how many people will tell a well into her 50s, woman face to face that; Your too old.
+You're too sick or injured.
+Or it's too dangerous and there's no way you can or should start backpacking this "late" in life.

-I was asked why, go Backpack Hiking.
+I was asked why, Distant Backpacking?
 Why risk danger or injuries or self-harm or falling off a cliff?
 See I have Cerebellar Ataxia.
-And yet CBA has never stopped me from much that I set my mind to.
-And most days most people never even know I have it.
-But somedays when out of remission, I call it, I do look little drunkard though LOL.
+And yet CBA has never stopped me from much that I set my mind to, and most days most people never even know I have it.
+But somedays when out of remission, I do look drunkard, LOL.
 Earning me my nick name Circles. :)

 So, my response was.